ayuarya122009/cipher-news-bot/README.md

 # 🧩 Possible Discord Channel Architecture

-For CIPHER's Network, news can eventually be separated into dedicated channels:
+For DISCORD's Network, news can eventually be separated into dedicated channels:

 ```text
 📰 NEWS